-Additionally, an employer may provide his/her employees with contractual holidays by specifying them in a collective agreement or the rules of employment.
-Examples of such contractual holidays are Company Foundation Day, public holidays, etc. Whether those additional holidays will be paid or unpaid is determined in an agreement reached by the employer and employees.
+Additionally, an employer may provide his/her employees with contractual holidays by specifying them in the rules of employment or a collective agreement.
+Examples of such contractual holidays are company foundation day, public holidays, etc. Whether those additional holidays will be paid or unpaid is determined by the rules of employment or a collective agreement.